 Warranties

 In general, you’ll find two types of warranties.
-First, there is a performance guarantee that will often promise around 90% production for up to 10 years and around 80% production for up to 25 years.
-The second is an equipment guarantee, which often means the company will replace or repair the panel in the event of a manufacturing defect or environmental issue.
+First, a performance guarantee will often promise around 90% production for up to 10 years and around 80% production for up to 25 years.
+The second is an equipment guarantee, which often means the company will replace or repair the panel in case of a manufacturing defect or environmental issue.
+If you don’t plan on living in the home for the duration of the warranty, it may not be worth the cost.

 Price

-Before you shop for a system, consider what you can reasonably afford to spend.
-Even if you are planning to opt for financing, you’ll need to determine what kind of monthly payment can fit into your budget.
+The overall cost of the solar panel system matters.
+For a standard 2,000-square-foot home, you can expect a complete solar panel system to be priced around $13,549 to $25,974 after federal tax credits.
+Consider what you can reasonably afford to spend.
+If you plan to finance your purchase, you’ll need to determine what kind of monthly payment can fit into your budget.

 Household Energy Usage